 Part 3 of the Visual Impact Rating Form evaluates the overall scenic quality of a VP's existing conditions.
 For this rating, there is no evaluation of visual change due to construction and operation the Facility, it is only an appraisal of the scenic quality of the existing view.
 As described in Section 9.0, Part 3 has a total possible rating ranging from 0 to 3.
-As shown in Table 12, average scenic quality ratings across the eight simulations ranged from 0.8 to 2, indicating weak to moderate scenic quality.
+As shown in Table 12-A, average scenic quality ratings across the 13 simulations ranged from 0.8 to 2, indicating weak to moderate scenic quality.

-VP 61 (NY5, Rest Stop Overlook, Revolutionary Trail Scenic Byway and Mohawk Area #3 Marker), VP 42 (Auriesville Road, Montgomery County Scenic Byway), and VP 80 (Mill Point

-Road, Glen Reformed Church and Glen Historic District) had the highest average scenic quality ratings with values of 2, 1.8, and 1.7 out of 3, respectively.
+VP 61 (NY5, Rest Stop Overlook, Revolutionary Trail Scenic Byway and Mohawk Area #3 Marker), VP 42 (Auriesville Road, Montgomery County Scenic Byway), VP 31 (Glen Historic District), VP 31 (Boshart Road), and VP 80 (Mill Point Road, Glen Reformed Church and Glen Historic District) had the highest average scenic quality ratings with values of 2, 1.8, 1.83, 1.83 and 1.7 out of 3, respectively.
 These ratings represent moderate scenic quality.
 These VPs were rated moderately for their open views of rolling hills, natural appearance, unique features, and general scenic quality.

-VP 94 (Saint Kateri National Shrine and Historic Site) had a lower average scenic quality rating with a value of 1.3 out of 3.
+VP 94 (Saint Kateri National Shrine and Historic Site), VP38 (Egelston Road), and VP 93 (Revolutionary Trail Scenic Byway) had a lower average scenic quality rating with a value of 1.3, 1.16, and 1 out of 3, respectively.
 This rating represents a weakly moderate scenic quality.
-VP 94 does not provide an expansive view of a large landscape.
-Panelists noted a minor number of unique features with an appearance typical to the region.
+While VPs 93 and 94 are located on or near the Revolutionary Trail Scenic Byway, they do not provide an expansive view of the landscape.
+Overall, panelists noted that these VPs contain a minor number of unique features with an appearance typical to the region.

-VP 45 (Van Epps Road & Ingersoll Road, Montgomery County Scenic Byway), VP 44 (Ingersoll Road, Montgomery County Scenic Byway), VP 68 (Ingersoll Road, Montgomery County Scenic Byway), and VP 98 (Van Epps Road, Montgomery County Scenic Byway) had the lowest average scenic quality ratings with values of 1, 0.8, 0.8, and 0.8 out of 3, respectively.
-These ratings represent weak scenic quality.
-Similar to VP 94 above, these VPs do not provide an expansive view of a large landscape.
+VP 45 (Van Epps Road & Ingersoll Road, Montgomery County Scenic Byway), VP 44 (Ingersoll Road, Montgomery County Scenic Byway), VP 68 (Ingersoll Road, Montgomery County Scenic Byway) and VP 98 (Van Epps Road, Montgomery County Scenic Byway) had the lowest average scenic quality ratings with values of 1, 0.8, 0.8, 0.83, and 0.8 out of 3, respectively.
+Even though these VPs are located on Montgomery County Scenic Byways, the ratings represent weak scenic quality.
+These VPs do not provide an expansive view of a large landscape.
 Panelists noted a lack of unique features and low visual interest with an appearance typical to the region.